kdheepak/JuliaFormatter.vim/README.md

 `PackageCompiler` can be used with `JuliaFormatter.vim` by running the following:

 ```
+$ cd /path/to/JuliaFormatter.vim/
-$ julia --project /path/to/JuliaFormatter.vim/scripts/packagecompiler.jl
+$ julia --project scripts/packagecompiler.jl
 ```

-You can type `:echo g:JuliaFormatter_root` to find where this folder is located.
+You can type `:echo g:JuliaFormatter_root` to find where `/path/to/JuliaFormatter.vim/` is.
 For more information check vim documentation or consult your plugin manager documentation.

 Then in your `vimrc` set: